Advising and Registration Information for Chemical Engineering (ChE) Majors

-Students may pick up registration materials in the Office of Student Affairs, 126 Marston Hall or outside 112E Goessmann.
-You are required to have the following Registration materials with you when you meet with your Advisor.
+You are required to have the following Registration materials with you when you meet with your advisor or the advising coordinator.

 A copy of your Academic Requirements Report (from SPIRE).

 - A Curriculum Flowchart showing completed courses with grades and current courses.
 A fillable pdf version of the curriculum flowchart is available https://che.umass.edu/worksheets-forms.